thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 ~~~
 {: #ex-cert-ext title="Example Certification Claim"}

-The example in {{ex-cert-val-link}} shows the link entry to CoMID tag, been certified.
+The example in {{ex-cert-val-link}} shows the link entry to the CoMID tag being supplemented with certification information.

 ~~~
 {::include examples/cert-val-link.diag}